ADRLaboratory/robotic_fabrication_w23/docs/installation/compasfab.md

 ### Create a COMPAS FAB environment

-To oepn an Anaconda terminal, search for `Anaconda Prompt (Anaconda 3)` in the Windows Start Menu.
+To open an Anaconda terminal, search for `Anaconda Prompt (Anaconda 3)` in the Windows Start Menu.
 Run this in **administrator** mode.

 Create a new enviornment with both COMPAS and COMPAS FAB.